wtismyza/MIT-Missing-Semester/README.md

 ```
 Here `$1` is the first argument to the script/function.
 Unlike other scripting languages, bash uses a variety of special variables to refer to arguments, error codes, and other relevant variables.
 Below is a list of some of them.
 A more comprehensive list can be found here.

+Commands will often return output using `STDOUT`, errors through `STDERR`, and a Return Code to report errors in a more script-friendly manner.
+The return code or exit status is the way scripts/commands have to communicate how execution went.
+A value of `0` usually means everything went OK; anything different from `0` means an error occurred.

+Exit codes can be used to conditionally execute commands using `&&` (and operator) and `||` (or operator), both of which are short-circuiting operators.
+Commands can also be separated within the same line using a semicolon `;`.

+Another common pattern is wanting to get the output of a command as a variable.
+This can be done with command substitution.
+Whenever you place `$( CMD )` it will execute `CMD`, get the output of the command and substitute it in place.
+For example, if you do for file in `$(ls)`, the shell will first call ls and then iterate over those values.
+A lesser known similar feature is process substitution, `<( CMD )` will execute `CMD` and place the output in a temporary file and **substitute the `<()` with that file’s name**.
+This is useful when commands expect values to be passed by file instead of by `STDIN`.
+For example, `diff <(ls foo) <(ls bar)` will show differences between files in dirs foo and bar.

 `$0` - Name of the script
 `$1` to `$9` - Arguments to the script. $1 is the first argument and so on.
 `$@` - All the arguments